jitacm/30DaysDevChallenge-Fundamentals/Submissions/sujalbhimgade/Task-1/README.md

 ## 📌 Features

-- Encrypt any alphabetic text using a keyword
+- Encrypt any alphabetic text using a keyword.
-- Decrypt an encrypted message using the same keyword
+- Decrypt an encrypted message using the same keyword.
-- Skips non-letter characters during processing
+- Skips non-letter characters during processing.
-- Fully case-sensitive (preserves original case)
+- Fully case-sensitive (preserves original case).

 ---